gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Someone needs to remember to wear his glasses when he's out and about," Granna Fee sniffed pointedly.
 Grappa Gas harrumphed again, but didn't reply.

+It had taken the tiger a day to hike up the pass to Stale Leftovers.
+The cloudherds covered the same distance in less than half an hour, even with the headwind.
+"There," Granna Fee said, pointing at a thin plume of smoke.

+Grappa Gas frowned, then looked at Kulbinder.
+"I thought you said there were just a few of them."

+"There are fewer than we started with," he growled.
+He had spent most of the flight crouched down to get out of the wind, his legs and tail tucked underneath his body.
+Now he stood, arched his back, and padded forward to join Granna Fee at Big Blue's leading edge.

+The soldiers' makeshift camp sat on a barren pinnacle of rock that rose like an island out of the forest.
+A dozen drab gray tents huddled around a small fire.
+Shading her eyes with her hand, Noxy saw a handful of men moving about, some propped against one another to stay upright.

+Grappa Gas gave a low whistle.
+"The *tralpa* isn't going to like this," he said.

+"Neither is my daughter," Granna Fee replied.

+One of the soldiers spotted the clouds a moment later.
+The cloudherds were too far away to hear his shouts, but there was no mistaking the urgency in the way he waved his arms, or the way his companions rousted their weakened and injured comrades.

+"Keep your eyes wide," Grappa Gas ordered Noxy curtly.
+"Forest might be happy to let us take them, or it might not."

+It wasn't.
+Without warning a hundred angry voices cawed behind them, and suddenly they were in the midst of a flock of gray-shouldered mountain crows, each one an angry feathered missle with sharp claws and a pecking beak.
+Noxy screamed as one grabbed her hair and another took hold of her collar and pecked her shoulder.
+She screamed again, swatting at them as Granna Fee and Grappa Gas yelled and did the same.
+She could *feel* their anger coursing through her own veins.

+The tiger's roar sent the birds wheeling into the air above them and hurtling away.
+Noxy slapped at her hair one last time, not quite believing that the attack was over.

+A faint shout from up ahead told her that it wasn't.
+Aft spun the end of a coil of rope over his head to keep them at bay while Sensy and Rash batted at any bird that came too close.

+The birds swirled around them for a dozen heartbeats before veering away.
+Aft handed the rope to Rash and knelt to press his hands against Pillow.
+A moment later he looked up and shook his head grimly.
+The cow was too frightened to land when the forest was this angry.
+If anyone was going to rescue the soldiers, it would have to be the foursome on Big Blue.

+"Hold on!"
+Grappa Gas bellowed.
+"It's going to get bumpy!"

+---